Lexus UX Review & Prices

 The UX has a CVT gearbox, which doesn’t actually have gears.
 Instead, it holds the engine revs at whichever point works best at that moment.
 Accelerate quickly onto a motorway and that point is quite high, so the engine gets pretty noisy.
 It’s not a pleasant noise, either.
 Still, once you’re up to 70mph, the revs drop and you can cruise along in near-silence.

 Very little wind or road noise gets through to the interior, either.
 There’s even extra sound deadening above the wheels specifically positioned to absorb the noise of water sloshing up when it rains.
-The UX must be one of the quietest cars this side of a Rolls-Royce.
+It’s certainly very quiet compared to its BMW or Audi alternatives.

-With 181hp, the engine hauls the UX along happily at the speed limit, and has power in reserve if you need to hurry up.
-The car feels solid as a rock and gives a very smooth ride – it really is a very relaxing car to travel in.
+With 199hp, the engine hauls the UX along happily at the speed limit, and has power in reserve if you need to hurry up.
+The car feels solid as a rock and is smooth over bumps – it really is a very relaxing car to travel in.

 On a twisty road